-Fly to the relaxed city of Kunming.
+Upon arrival into the relaxed city of Kunming.
 You will be met at Kunming airport in the Arrivals Hall by your Local Guide and/or National Escort from Wendy Wu Tours.
 Together with other group members who may be arriving at a similar time, transfer 1 hour to your hotel.